Founder Pippa's Story

 BUCS

-On days when I was too tired to train, anxiety about eating and the fear of gaining weight escalated.
-I had worked so hard to achieve my 'athletic aesthetic', and I was reluctant to let it slip away.
+On days when I was too tired to train, anxiety around eating and the fear of gaining weight escalated.
+I had worked so hard to achieve my 'athletic aesthetic', and I wasn’t willing to let it slip.
 When I could muster the strength to run, I felt so weak that I pushed myself harder—a response fueled by mounting pressure to perform and the absurd notion that this could all be driven by a lack of fitness.

 cwg